omf2/omf2/README.md

 ...
 ```

-To enable a plugin, use the 'enable' command.
+To enable a plugin from a pack, use the 'enable' command.

 ```console
 omf2 enable zoxide
 ```

-Similarly, to disable a plugin, use the 'disable' command.
+Similarly, to disable a plugin from a pack, use the 'disable' command.

 ```console
 omf2 disable colorize-man-pages